planetscale/docs/content/news/team-profile-lori-raunaq.md

 L: What?...
 R: What you see is what you get.
 L: *Visible confusion*
 L: Anyway, I don't like to say that certain things define me, but if I had to pick it would be triathlon and music.
 I grew up with older siblings that introduced me to 60s, 70s, and 80s music.
 Stuff like Rush, Led Zeppelin, Tom Petty, Metallica, Ozzy Osbourne, and Black Sabbath.
 My sister used to lay in the basement with speakers next to her ears and listen to Black Sabbath, so I think it's in my blood.
-Although, I really only started listening to harder stuff after going to OzFest.
+Although, I really only started listening to harder stuff after going to OzzFest.
-R: One of my favorite bands, Incubus, opened for Ozzy at OzFest once.
+R: One of my favorite bands, Incubus, opened for Ozzy at OzzFest once.
 Maybe they exchange melodies.
 Is there a GitHub for melodies?
 L: *Completely ignores Raunaq's comment*
 L: When Lady Gaga and Metallica performed at the Super Bowl I stopped listening to Metallica for a while.
 R: Wasn't Metallica the first band to sue Napster?
 I read that in a book somewhere.